HERE ARE THE BEST PLACES TO VISIT IN LAKE GARDA

 Check out the hotels for Sirmione here:

-Camping – Camping Tiglio is great place for lakeside camping, offering clean facilities and nice amenities.
+- Camping – Camping Tiglio is a great place for lakeside camping, offering clean facilities and nice amenities.

 Check out the hotels for Riva del Garda here: